just-buildsystem/justbuild/doc/concepts/service-target-cache.md

 arguments describing a `just serve` endpoint and forwards them as early arguments to `just`, in the same way as it does, e.g., with `--local-build-root`.

+If a `just serve` endpoint is given to `just-mr`, the tool ensures however possible that all absent roots it generates are available also to the serve endpoint for a subsequent orchestrated remote build.
+Absent roots without providing a serve endpoint can also be generated, however this is not a typical use case and the tool provides warnings in this regard.

 #### `just-mr` to inquire remote execution before fetching